Unit Staff

 SUBMARINE WARFARE | NUCLEAR PROPULSION OFFICER

-LT Chrisfield now serves as an Officer Advisor for the Naval Reserve Officer Training Corps at the University of Minnesota, Twin cities.
+LT Naumann now serves as an Assistant Professor of Naval Science for the Naval Reserve Officer Training Corps at the University of Minnesota, Twin Cities.

 MARINE OFFICER INSTRUCTORS